instant-dev/api/README.md

 ## All Available Types

-Here's an example of a hypothetical `createUser.js` function that can be used to create a user resource.
+Here's an example of a hypothetical `createUser.mjs` function that can be used to create a user resource.
 It includes all available type definitions.

 ```javascript